top of page

 Trust that we didn’t have to over-structure and plan every moment, or be guided by predetermined outcomes.

-There was a trust that community, our shared humanity in nature is not only enough, but that opening to that actually allows something miraculous to unfold in the space between us.
+Trust that community, connecting with nature and each other is not only enough, but that opening to that actually allows something miraculous to unfold in the space between us.

 And it did.